Fenja/RubyRobbery/README.md

 Run `flutter build web` to create the build/web folder.

+Preferably use `flutter build web --web-renderer html` to use html renderer instead of the large canvaskit and improve page load time.

 Then run `firebase deploy` to deploy to Firebase according to the specifications inside firebase.json.